Advice and Consent (1962) Film Review

 DIRECTOR: Otto Preminger

-BOTTOM LINE: Preminger always liked to be innovative, and he was with “Advice and Consent” a beautifully written, acted, and directed movie.
-It also treats its gay subplot with great tenderness and respect with the always superb (and underrated) Don Murray playing a gay senator who is being blackmailed as a new Secretary of State is going through the Senate Approval process.
-Preminger also likes to play tricks and Anderson’s arch nemesis, a reactionary Southern senator, is played by gay actor Charles Laughton in his final film role.
+BOTTOM LINE: Preminger always liked to be innovative, and he was with “Advice and Consent,” a beautifully written, acted, and directed movie.
+It also treats its gay subplot with great tenderness and respect, with the consistently superb (and underrated) Don Murray playing a gay senator who is being blackmailed as a new Secretary of State is going through the Senate Approval process.
+Preminger also likes to play tricks, and Anderson’s arch nemesis, a reactionary Southern senator, is played by gay actor Charles Laughton in his final film role.

 CATEGORY: My Favorites